 Step 4: Assemble your paper art design

 Decide what you want to use between your layered paper art.
 When I size my design, I size it to fit perfectly inside the frame leaving no wiggle room.
-Therefor I don’t need to worry about my design moving around which also means you don’t need a lot of glue etc to keep your design in place.
+Therefore I don’t need to worry about my design moving around which also means you don’t need a lot of glue etc to keep your design in place.

-I usually use some scotch type tape to keep my foam board pieces connected together.
+I usually use some scotch-type tape to keep my foam board pieces connected together.

 If you like you can then glue your layers to your foam board pieces, but I do not.
 Just a personal choice.
-I just simply layer the shadow box paper art layers with the foam board taped pieces and then place in the frame.
+I just simply layer the shadow box paper art layers with the foam board taped pieces and then place them in the frame.